-Use the same report format from week to week, since this allows for easier cross-report comparisons.
-Using a consistent format is important for your report as a whole, but especially for this section: It will allow stakeholders to see, at a glance, any new issues and risks, and spot what has changed about known issues and risks from week to week.
+Use the same report format week to week, since this allows for easier cross-report comparisons.
+Using a consistent format is important for your report as a whole, but especially for this section—it will allow stakeholders to see, at a glance, any new issues and risks, and quickly spot what has changed about known issues and risks.

-The third section in your report should provide an update on any known issues, risks or change requests that were identified the previous week, or, bring to light any new ones.
+The third section in your report should provide an update on any known issues, risks or change requests that were identified the previous week, and bring to light any new ones.

 Early risk detection and management is essential for successfully completing a project.
-This section of your status report should be bulleted, not written in prose.
+This section of your status report should be bulleted.
 It must cover all risk management efforts, including:

 - Open issues: Draw attention to any new issues that have come up since the last report.
 Additionally, provide a status update on any previously identified issues and their management strategies.